Infectious-Diseases-Data-Observatory/pf_drug_resistance/README.md

   each filter once it appears in the sidebar at far left.

-- Press the **“Update filters”** button to see your preferences reflected in the Filtering Maps and Filtering Table tabs.
-The filters are visualised in sequence in the Filtering Maps tab and the final set of districts are downloadable from the Filtering Table tab.
+- Press the **“Update filters”** button to see your preferences reflected in the Filtering Maps, Inspect Districts, and Filtering Table tabs:

+  - The filters are visualised in sequence in the Filtering Maps tab.
+  - The shortlisted districts are visualised in a scrollable map in the Inspect Districts tab, and
+  - The final set of districts are downloadable from the Filtering Table tab.

 - To view all available filtering covariates, summarised by district, navigate to the All Covariates tab.
 Log-transfrom the covariates if